 By Patrick McLoughlin

 6. Always sleep on your copy.
-Never send it out on the day you write.
+Never send it out on the day it’s written.
 The fresh light of day brings a new perspective.
-Get someone to look over it and read it aloud.
-Make notes of where they have difficulties or repeat themselvelves.
+The number of times I’ve written a “masterpiece” only to to squirm with embarrassment when re-reading it the next day!

 7. Edit, edit, edit.
 Delete your first few paragraphs, more often than not they will be full of irrelevant fluff – get straight to the point.
 The same applies for your favourite passage, what pleases you does not always please your reader.

 Nobody is born a good writer; you have to work at it.
 Read good writing for inspiration.
-Signup to newsletters and tips from the best copy writers.
-My personal favourites are Drayton Bird and Bob Bly.
-Google them, get on their email lists, see if you like their style.
+Signup to newsletters and tips from the experts.
+You could try: Drayton Bird, Jason Lester, Jay Abraham or Seth Godin.
+They all have different styles Google them, get on their email lists, see if you like their style.

 You can find out more about A4G’s accountants telemarketing services by clicking on the link below: